 It's important for all children, from birth to eighteen, to keep moving to help with their physical development, wellbeing and mental health.
 The restrictions to our permitted movement as a result of Covid-19 means that it could be harder to help our children move enough.
-As more locations have re-opened, more ways to keep moving have become available to us, including the re-opening of outdoor playgrounds.
 We've pulled together a number of different resources that are freely available online to help you and your children keep moving.
-Click here to view what activity is permitted whilst Greater Manchester is in Covid alert level tier 3.
+Click here to view what activity is permitted during the national lockdown announced on 4th January 2021.

 The Daily Mile are encouraging children and families to keep up with doing their Daily Miles whilst observing social distancing.
 They are releasing Family Fun Challenges three times a week to help enjoy The Daily Mile at Home.
 Find out more and access the challenges here.

 Created by This Girl Can - find them all online here.